Drug and Alcohol Rehab in Hampshire

 Many people suffering from drug and alcohol addiction often do not fit within the stereotype of somebody in their situation.
 Contrary to popular belief, the vast majority of people suffering from addiction are not homeless.
 Nor are these people lazy, unemployed, or unproductive.

 In fact, many people suffering from addiction in Hampshire are highly functioning individuals.
-The positions these people often hold in society makes it even harder to seek out professional assistance to help to treat their addiction.
+The positions these people often hold in society make it even harder to seek out professional assistance to help to treat their addiction.

 The fact that many people do not fit society’s stereotype of an ‘addict’ may mean a person continues with his or her addiction for many years before treatment is sought.
-The addiction is usually allowed to continue unopposed until the person hits ‘rock bottom’.
+The addiction is usually allowed to continue unopposed until the person hits rock bottom.

 When this occurs, the addiction usually inflicts an untold amount of damage to the person’s mental and physical health.

 Unfortunately, the problem shows no signs of improvement.
 In 2020, drug deaths in England and Wales reached a record high, with over 4500 people dying from drug poisoning in the calendar year.